skramm/spaghetti/docs/spaghetti_manual.md

 This is implemented in Spaghetti by using so-called "inner-events", as opposed to other events, that are called "external events".
-These latter ones are triggered by the user code: when they occur, the user code must call the member function `processEvent()` and thats it.
+These latter ones are triggered by the user code: when they occur, the user code must call the member function `processEvent()` and that's it.
-The state switches to the next one and all the actions associated with that state are done: callback is executed, timeout (if any) is launched, ...
+The FSM switches to the next state and all the actions associated with that state are processed: callback is executed, timeout (if any) is launched, ...

 But we cannot rely on this for "inner" event types.